Target (observed) data#

 Model output representation columns#

 The output_type and output_type_id columns only need to be included if the hub collects pmf or cdf outputs.
-For those two output types the oracle_value depends on the output_type_id (see the next section for more detail).
+For those two output types, the oracle_value depends on the output_type_id (see the next section for more detail).
 On the other hand, the oracle_value is not specific to the quantile level for quantile forecasts or the sample index for sample forecasts, and so for these output types (as well as mean and median), the output_type_id is not needed to align observations with predictions.

 The oracle_value column#

-Oracle output follows a similar format as model outputs, but the value column is named oracle_value, and it contains the value of the prediction that would be reported if the observed value of the target was known with certainty.
+Oracle output follows a similar format to model outputs, but the value column is named oracle_value, and it contains the value of the prediction that would be reported if the observed value of the target was known with certainty.
 The implications of this vary depending on the output_type:

 • For the mean, median, quantile, and sample output types, the oracle_value is the observed value of the prediction target.
 This oracle_value is the same for all quantile levels and all sample indices, since a predictive distribution that places all of its probability on the observed outcome will have all quantiles equal to that value and all samples from that distribution will be equal to the observed value.